ninavdl/jetlagbot/README.md

 * For each subregion a team has claimed, they are rewarded one point.
 * For each region in which a team has claimed at least one subregino, they are rewarded two points.
 * For each team, the sum of the area of their claimed subregions is calculated.
-The team with the highest total area gets three points.
+For each 100km², the team gets one point.

 ## Example